TobiasBlankenagel/Business_Analytics_CP/README.md

 - **Web Application**: A Streamlit-based web app for interactive user experiences.

 ## Files
-- **Jupyter Notebook**: The notebook is used for data exploration and model training.
-- **Python Script**: The python script powers an interactive web application, available at the website: https://businessanalytics-c5bqundnhifhyhmzobdngc.streamlit.app
+- **Data Folder**: This folder contains scripts for data preprocessing, gathering, and web scraping to obtain the relevant data for our model.
+- **Model Folder**: This folder includes the exploratory analysis and the scripts used to train the model based on the collected data.
+- **Website Folder**: This folder holds the code for the final website, which integrates the model with user inputs to predict stadium attendance.
+It serves as the final interface and the culmination of our work.
+The Python script in this folder powers an interactive web application, accessible at: https://businessanalytics-c5bqundnhifhyhmzobdngc.streamlit.app.

 ## Dependencies
 The following libraries are required for this project: